The Holy Land: Israelis and Palestinians Today

 And here’s where my point of view gets to be controversial.

-If the Jews have the right to the land they now occupy in the Middle East, then the Native Americans ought to have the same rights to the land in North America that was usurped by European settlers and colonists.
+If the Jews have the right to the land they now occupy in the Middle East, then the Native Americans ought to have the same rights to the land in North America that European settlers and colonists and the US government seized.

 The idea that there is some special biblical dispensation that awards land rights in perpetuity is nonsense.
 The Jews should never have been provided a homeland in the Holy Land.
 This is one more case of dominant white people deciding that they have some special privilege to decide everything about the world and impose their decisions on people of color.